 - What does it mean for a platform to emphasize technical analysis over fundamental?
 What is a trader looking for when they trade on technical data, and what do fundamental traders hope to achieve?
 These questions are at the heart of how you choose between systems like TradeStation and the rest of the market, and you can understand more about the difference right here.

 - Consider working with a financial advisor to set up a financial plan and determine if an online brokerage like TradeStation is right for you.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s matching tool can help you find a financial professional in your area who can help you on the way to understanding the ins and outs of the investment world, whether you want to just set up a retirement account or grow into true trading wizardry.
+SmartAsset’s matching tool can help you find a financial professional who serves your area and can help you understand the ins and outs of the investment world, whether you want to just set up a retirement account or grow into true trading wizardry.
 If you’re ready, get started now.